Removal of bees from chimneys

 Bees will occasionally move into chimneys.
 This happens most often when the chimney has been capped/covered, but the bees find a hole to gain entry.
 To them, it feels like a hollow tree trunk.

 Chimneys are always challenging, but they are becoming a specialty of mine.
 I have a Working at Heights trade qualification and have learned how to do them safely.
-I have never had to turn down a chimney-removal job.

 This job below was in Glebe.
 A roofer has capped the chimney pots, but left a crack where the bees could easily enter.
 I relocated to bees to my apiary, removed all honeycombs, and sealed the entire top of the chimney: